 - Salford institution code: S03

 - Campus code: there are no campus codes at Salford - please leave this section blank.

 You’ll also be asked to pay a fee for your application.
 Please refer to the UCAS website for more information about costs, and how you can pay for your application.

 We accept a number of qualifications, from A/AS levels to BTEC awards, to the International Baccalaureate.
 To find out more details about the qualifications we accept, take a look at our course pages and select the course you wish to apply for.

 All applications should be made via the UCAS website, except for applications to:

-- The International Foundation Year or Pre-sessional English courses
+- International Foundation Year or Pre-sessional English courses

 If the above applies to you, please see the below information for other ways to apply.

-In order to be eligible for a Higher or Degree Apprenticeship you must be employed full-time in a relevant role and your employer must be willing to support you through the programme.
+In order to be eligible for a Degree Apprenticeship you must be employed full-time in a relevant role and your employer must be willing to support you through the programme.